poof-backup/poof/README.md

 restore your data to a secure, safe system, when the threat level drops.

-BUGS
+Bugs
 ====

 See GitHub issues:  https://github.com/poof-backup/poof/issues

-AUTHOR
+Author
 ======

-Eugene Ciurana and the poof!
-Development team <poof.project AT cime.net>
+Eugene "pr3d4t0r" Ciurana and the poof backup contributors <poof.project AT cime.net>

-SEE ALSO
+See also
 ========

 **rclone(1)**